Hamiltonian Extrema of an Arbitrary Flux-Biased Josephson Circuit: Introduction

+where $I_C$ is the critical current of the JJ and $L$ is the inductance of the linear inductor.
+We want to emphasize that all the electrical variables at equilibrium are time-independent: as a consequence, their properties are independent from the capacitive subnetwork of the dipole in Fig. \ref{fig:1}(b).

 In section II, we show how the equilibrium points of a single loop are univocally related to the CPR of a single, open branch constructed from a sequence of all the elements in the loop.
 Then, we show how a generic CPR can be expressed as a parametric relation.
 To obtain such a representation, the curvilinear parameter of choice is the phase drop across the JJ with the smallest critical current, which we name the \emph{free JJ} for reasons that will become clear later.
 In section III, we study the multistability of a superconducting loop and derive a set of rules that quantify the properties of circuits with multiple equilibrium points.
 In section IV, we discuss the application of our method to describe the low energy properties of the quantum Hamiltonian \eqref{eq:generic_hamiltonian_quantized} which, when $E_C\ll{E_{C_k}}$, can be assumed independent from the JJs' capacitances.
+Under such approximation, we introduce an effective potential energy function associated to $U_\mathrm{ind}$, whose series expansion coefficients can be computed by systematically combining those of the inductive elements forming the dipole.
 Finally, in section V we discuss the applications of our approach: optimization and synthesis of superconducting circuits, modeling the effect of fabrication uncertainties and tight-binding approximation for multi-body superconducting circuits.

-We have implemented the results of this work in a Python package available on GitHub, named 'Nonlinear Inductive Network Analyzer' (NINA) \cite{nina}.
+We have implemented the results of this work in a Python package available on a GitHub repository \cite{nina}, named `Nonlinear Inductive Network Analyzer' (NINA).
+The repository includes examples for common superconducting dipoles, as well as a comparison between our method and the method used in previous literature to analyze a SNAIL \cite{frattini_3-wave_2017}.